DSS | COMMERCIAL & INDUSTRIAL SCAFFOLD

 When you are working on scaffolding, scaffolding safety equipment is essential.
 Guardrails and toe boards should be installed to guard against falls from dangerous heights.

 The guardrails should be between 39 and 45 inches, with a maximum gap of nine inches below the top rail.
 The toe boards, meanwhile, should be at least four inches high and installed along the entire perimeter of the work platform.
-Both guardrails and toe boards are required for any scaffolding that is more than 10 feet off the ground, in order to significantly reduce the risk of an accident.
+Both guardrails and toe boards are required for any scaffolding that is more than 10 feet off the ground, to significantly reduce the risk of an accident.

 To provide additional protection in case of a fall, workers should also wear safety harnesses that can be coupled with an anchor point on the scaffolding structure.
 It is important to inspect the harness regularly for signs of wear or damage, as it could save your life in an emergency situation.